 Bridge Financing.
 We offer bridge financing products to borrowers who are typically seeking short term capital to be used in an acquisition of property.
-The borrower has usually identified an undervalued asset that has been under managed or is located in a recovering market.
+The borrower has usually identified an undervalued asset that has been under managed and/or is located in a recovering market.
 From the borrower's perspective, shorter term bridge financing is advantageous because it allows time to improve the property value through repositioning the property without encumbering it with restrictive long term debt.

-The bridge loans we make typically range in size from \$1 million to \$25 million and are secured by first lien mortgages on the property.
+The bridge loans we make typically range in size from \$1 million to \$25 million and are predominantly secured by first mortgage liens on the property.
 The term of the loan typically is up to five years.
-Historically, Arbor Commercial Mortgage's spreads have ranged from 3.00% to 5.00% over 30-day LIBOR.
+Historically, interest rates have ranged from 3.00% to 6.00% over 30-day LIBOR.
 Additional yield enhancements may include origination fees, deferred interest and participating interests, which are equity interests in the borrower that share in a percentage of the underlying cash flows of the property.
 Borrowers usually use the proceeds of a conventional mortgage to repay a bridge loan.

 Mezzanine Financing.
 We offer mezzanine financing in the form of loans which are subordinate to a conventional first mortgage loan and senior to the borrower's equity in a transaction.
-Our mezzanine financing may take the form of pledges of ownership interests in entities that directly or indirectly control the real property or subordinated loans secured by second mortgages.
+Our mezzanine financing may take the form of loans secured by pledges of ownership interests in entities that directly or indirectly control the real property or subordinated loans secured by second mortgage liens on the property.
 We may also require additional collateral such as personal guarantees, letters of credit and/or additional collateral unrelated to the property.

-Our mezzanine loans typically range in size from \$2 million to \$15 million and have terms of up to seven years.
-Historically, Arbor Commercial Mortgage's spreads have ranged from 4.00% to 7.00% over 30-day LIBOR, occasionally with an interest rate floor.
+Our mezzanine loans typically range in size from \$5 million to \$30 million and have terms of up to seven years.
+Historically, interest rates have ranged from 4.00% to 7.00% over 30-day LIBOR, occasionally with an interest rate floor.
 As in the case with our bridge loans, the yield on these investments may be enhanced by prepaid and deferred interest payments, yield look-backs and participating interests.